mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/arguments.md

 - `--print-evaluation` (Default value = `true`)

   - `true` The evaluation results in terms of common metrics are printed on the console.
-The following options may be specified via the bracket notation (see {ref}`parameters`):
+The following options may be specified using the {ref}`bracket-notation`:

     - `decimals` (Default value = `2`) The number of decimals to be used for evaluation scores or 0, if the number of decimals should not be restricted.
     - `percentage` (Default value = `true`) `true`, if evaluation scores should be given as a percentage, if possible, `false` otherwise.